KaiPereira/portfolio/src/lib/posts/juice.md

 Lots of people had never actually made a PCB in our group, so Acon decided to host a little workshop for everyone!
 We were going to make little PCB fidgets that lit up, and hopefully would get enough time to get them manufactured (spoiler we didn't).
 But I helped people make their first PCB in easyeda, because it's the simplest for beginners, which was kind of fun to do!

-It was getting late though, so we headed back to the hotel.
-I think I actually missed dinner on this day, because I can't remember eating anything, but I probably had some PB and J or something.
+We were getting hungry though, and I didn't really feel like eating at another KFC with my group, so me and my friends decided to split up from our groups, and grab some hot pot!
+This was my first time getting hot pot, and one of my favorite meals of the trip!

+Essentially how hot pot works, is you get a big bowl of hot broth alongside platters of raw meat.
+You make your own sauce at this station in the corner, and then cook your own meat inside of the broths!
+You also get vegetables and stuff that you can put in, and it's just really fun to do!

-It was not the end of the night though, we got a bunch of friends together and decided to head over to a nice little garden!
+It was getting late, but was far from the end of the night, so we decided to head over to a nice little garden!
 We grabbed some bubble tea to go and then headed off!
 Maps wanted to take us through some sketchy alleys, but we decided to be smart and went around them, so it took us around 40 minutes or so to get there but at least it was safer.

 It was completely abandoned at the gardens, this city really felt dystopian at times, but it was so beautiful and the view was incredible.
 I took a minute to just sit down and enjoy the view of the city.
 This garden was huge, but the city over top of us, made it seem absolutely irrelevant.